Saurabh-kumar44/Real-Time-ChatAPP/README.md

 - **Frontend**: React, Styled Components, Emoji Mart, Axios, Socket.IO Client
 - **Backend**: Node.js, Express, Socket.IO, MongoDB

+## Deployment

+The application is deployed on Vercel and can be accessed using the following link: [Live Demo](https://letstalkk.vercel.app/)

 ## System Requirements

 To get started with development, you need to install few tools